ccassise/wowpkg/README.md

 wowpkg remove ADDON...
 ```

 Searches the catalog for any addons that match TEXT.

-Currently, only the addon names are searched.
+Searches the name and description of the items in the catalog.

 ```
 wowpkg search TEXT